fastertools/ftl-mcp/src/ftl-auth-gateway/README.md

 ## Authentication Flow

 1. MCP client attempts to access `/mcp` endpoint
-2. If no token provided, returns 401 with `WWW-Authenticate` header
+2. If no token provided, returns 401 with `WWW-Authenticate` header pointing to metadata endpoint
-3. Client discovers AuthKit via metadata endpoints
+3. Client discovers AuthKit configuration via `/.well-known/oauth-protected-resource`
-4. Client authenticates with AuthKit and receives JWT
+4. Client authenticates with AuthKit and receives JWT token
 5. Client includes JWT in `Authorization: Bearer <token>` header
-6. Gateway validates JWT and forwards request to MCP gateway
+6. Gateway:
+   - Extracts key ID (kid) from JWT header
+   - Fetches JWKS from AuthKit (or uses cached version)
+   - Verifies JWT signature using the appropriate public key
+   - Validates issuer, expiration, and optional audience claims
+7. On successful validation:
+   - Extracts user information from JWT claims
-7. User context is injected into appropriate MCP messages
+   - Injects user context into MCP `initialize` requests
+   - Forwards all requests to internal MCP gateway
+8. Response is proxied back to client with appropriate CORS headers

 ## Usage Example